ashki23/sbox/README.md

 ## Quick install

-- Download and extract the [latest Sbox release](https://github.com/ashki23/sbox/releases/latest)
+- Download and extract the [latest Sbox release](https://github.com/ashki23/sbox/releases/latest).
 - Update the `./config` file based on the cluster information.
 Review "Configuration" to learn more.
-Find a config example under `./templates/config-rcss`
 - To access a JupyerLab session, install Anaconda and create the required virtual environments and modulefiles.
-Review "Requirements" to learn more
+Review "Requirements" to learn more.
 - Place a modulefile for Sbox under `$MODULEPATH/sbox` directory.
-As a template you may use `./templates/1.1.lua`
+You can find the Sbox template modulefile in `./templates/1.2.lua`.

 ## Requirements

 Sbox requires Slurm and Python >= 3.6.8.
 The `interactive jupyter` command requires Anaconda and an environment module system (e.g. [Lmod](https://lmod.readthedocs.io/en/latest/)) in addition to Slurm and Python.
-To use R and Julia kernels in `interactive jupyter`, we need R and irkernel as well as Julia to be installed.
+To use R and Julia in JupyterLab sessions, we need R and irkernel as well as Julia to be installed.

 Note that Sbox options might require some other Unix commands.
 Review the options requirement under the command line options.